dekoza/mtgpl/THS.rst

 Mogis's Marauder
     When Mogis's Marauder enters the battlefield, up to X target creatures each gain intimidate and haste until end of turn, where X is your devotion to black.
-(Each {B} in the mana costs of permanents you control counts toward your devotion to black.)
+(Each |mana_b| in the mana costs of permanents you control counts toward your devotion to black.)

 Mountain